berkas1/doc.bigclown.com/docs/smart-led-strip-draft.md

 All items can be purchased as a [pre-installed set](https://shop.bigclown.com/products/smart-led-strip-set) in our e-shop.
 If you buy core modules as a separate items, you have to program them [using this Core module tutorial](https://doc.bigclown.com/core-module-flashing.html#using-usb-cable-and-integrated-bootloader).
-Firmware for Base and Remote younit is [here](https://doc.bigclown.com/core-module-flashing.html#firmware-files).
+Actual firmware for Base and Remote unit is [here](https://github.com/bigclownlabs/bcp-wireless-circus/releases/latest).
 If you want to use your own Raspberry Pi, see the tutorial [Install BigClown Packages on Existing System](https://doc.bigclown.com/raspberry-pi-installation.html#install-bigclown-packages-on-existing-system) or use [our image](https://doc.bigclown.com/raspberry-pi-installation.html#prepare-the-microsd-card) with pre-installed system including BigClown packages.

 Individual components in the set are:

+Base unit:
+* 1x Base Module
+* 1x Power Module
+* 1x Core Module s Base unit firmwarem

+Remote unit:
+* 1x Battery Module
-* 2x Core Module
+* 1x Core Module s Remote unit firmwarem
+* 1x Tag Module
 * 1x Temperature Tag
 * 1x Humidity Tag
-* 1x Tag Module
-* 1x Power Module
-* 1x Battery Module
-* 1x Base Module
-* 1× LED strip RGBW (1m / 144 LEDs)
+* 1× LED strip RGBW (1m / 144 LED)
 * 1x Raspberry Pi 3
 * 1x 8 GB MicroSD card with pre-installed system
-* 1x Enclosure for Raspberry Pi 3
+* 1x 1x Enclosure for Raspberry Pi 3
 * 1x USB 2.0 cable A/Micro-B
-* 1x Power adapter for Raspberry Pi 3
+* 1x Power adapter 5V/2A for Raspberry Pi 3
-* 1x Power adapter for Power Module
+* 1x Power adapter 5V/3A for Power Module

 ![](images/workroom/workroom-set.png)

 You will also need:

-* Desktop/laptop computer
+* Desktop/laptop computer with Windows, MacOS or Linux
 * Ethernet cable
 * LAN router/switch with one available port
 * Internet connectivity

+****** TODO

 ## Installation instructions